MicrosoftDocs/biztalk-docs/biztalk/core/how-to-set-the-sso-server.md

 ---
 description: "Learn more about: How to Set the SSO Server"
-title: "How to Set the SSO Server | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Set the SSO Server" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "servers, selecting [SSO]"
-  - "SSO, selecting servers"
-  - "managing [SSO], selecting servers"
-  - "SSOManage [SSO]"
-ms.assetid: a0b0176d-b426-4ab1-8a7e-1f96f4214683
-caps.latest.revision: 10
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Set the SSO Server
 Each time you use ssomanage, you must first point the user to the Single Sign-On server you want to connect to.